MedAouadhi/Polybot/README.md

 An async bot server with straightforward commands definition, with intelligent chat mode using LLMs (currently OpenAI, Llama2 in mind), and can be hosted anywhere.

-## Background
-The main driver for this project, was the simple idea, that I wanted to ssh to my workstation (installed in my home) from anywhere, **without paying for a static ip or a domain, and without using any 3rd party software**, I simply need the public ip address of my home network.

-Well the problem is that the ip address can change at any time, so I needed a software that is running locally in the network, which publishes the ip address whenever I ask it.

-Come social media bots! (just telegram for now).
-Because what is a better interface than a chat conversation in an app that I already use in my day to day life.
-With the bonus of adding more functionnality to the bot whenever suitable.

-I chose Rust as I am already on its learning journey, and I decided this is the perfect didactic exercise.
-I initially started this as a Telegram bot server, but then to further push my trait system understanding, I decided to abstract it more, to support multiple bots (in theory).

 ## Features
 - Async server with dynamic ip support, periodic monitoring and update of the self signed certificate of the server based on ip changes:
     - Keep all accesses local to your network, don't need a third party hosting/routing service.